Ravioli with Snap Peas & Mushrooms

 - Meanwhile, in a large skillet, heat butter over medium-high heat.
 Add mushrooms, shallots and garlic; cook and stir until mushrooms are tender.
-Stir in milk, sage, lemon peel, lemon pepper and white pepper; bring to a boil.
+Stir in milk, sage, lemon zest, lemon pepper and white pepper; bring to a boil.
 Reduce heat; simmer, uncovered, 2 minutes or until sauce is slightly thickened.

 - Add ravioli and snap peas to sauce; heat through.
 Sprinkle with cheese and hazelnuts.

 Editor's NoteTo toast nuts, bake in a shallow pan in a 350° oven for 5-10 minutes or cook in a skillet over low heat until lightly browned, stirring occasionally.

 Nutrition Facts1 cup: 347 calories, 11g fat (5g saturated fat), 36mg cholesterol, 470mg sodium, 44g carbohydrate (11g sugars, 4g fiber), 20g protein.
 Diabetic Exchanges: 2-1/2 starch, 1 medium-fat meat, 1 vegetable, 1 fat.

 Have been making this for about 2 years, my husband loves it.
 Quick easy recipe, flavors are great.
 Thanks for sharing your recipe Charlene!!

 Lovely recipe-will want someone to make it asI know little cooking-yummy.